AfriGen-D/chiptimptation-vcf-liftover/docs/index.md

   -profile singularity
 ```

-## What chiptimptation-vcf-liftover Does ​
+## What chiptimputation-vcf-liftover Does ​

 This Nextflow pipeline provides: